 Jessica was Artistic Director of Terrapin Theatre between 1999 and 2004 securing triennial funding on two occasions and directing many works including THE DARK AT THE TOP OF THE STAIRS (2000) which played at APAM and in the Ten Days on the Island Festival in 2004.
 She directed and raised nearly $500,000 for the massive spectacle DREAM MASONS, which took place on the wall of the Salamanca Arts Centre and played to 14,000 Hobartians across 3 nights.
 This year Jessica secured a $350,000 SMALL TOWN TRANSFORMATION grant for a group of waterline townships in the Bass Valley.
 Her most recent work was the outdoor spectacle, DWELLING which she devised and directed for the opening of the Big West Festival.
 Dwelling was nominated for a Green Room Award this year.

-Other project highlights include; STILL AWAKE STILL!
-(2011&14) which toured USA including a showcase at IPAY and a short stint in the Broadway district at the New Victory Theatre, and across Australia in a hefty 25 venue tour; HOW HIGH THE SKY co-directed for Polyglot in the Melbourne Festival (2012); and DR EGG AND THE MAN WITH NO EAR (2007) which performed at the Sydney Opera House, the Victorian Arts Centre, in Chicago at Redmoon Theater (2008 - nominated for 4 Jeff Awards), and Canada (2010 - Vancouver, Whitehorse, Ottawa and the Coups de Theatre, Montreal).
+Other project highlights include; THE EDGE OF US, a participative project across 5 small towns resulting in 5 outdoor light galleries, STILL AWAKE STILL!
+(2011&14); HOW HIGH THE SKY an interactive works for baby parent pairs co-directed for Polyglot in the Melbourne Festival (2012); and DR EGG AND THE MAN WITH NO EAR (2007) which performed at the Sydney Opera House, the Victorian Arts Centre, in Chicago at Redmoon Theater (2008 - nominated for 4 Jeff Awards), and Canada (2010 - Vancouver, Whitehorse, Ottawa and the Coups de Theatre, Montreal).
 DR EGG won the AWGIE for Best Script for Young Audiences in 2011.

 Jessica began her career as co-director of BRINK PERFORMANCE GROUP in Brisbane (1994-1999), whose feature work UNDER THE BIG SKY was a theatrical spectacle set on a the Kangaroo Point cliffs for QPAT's Stage X festival.